ThinkGeo-Backlog/CustomRotationProjectionSample-ForWpf/README.md

 ### Description

-In today’s project, we show how to create your own projection class that allows projecting a layer from any internal projection to any external while doing a rotation at the same time.
-Having the capability to apply those two operations in one step may come handy if the original layer was created in a different projection with the north at an angle and you want to align it on the base map.
+This projects show how to create your own projection class that allows projecting a layer from any internal projection to any external projection, while doing a rotation at the same time.
+Having the capability to apply those two operations in one step may come in handy if the original layer was created in a different projection with the north at a different angle that you want to align it on the base map.
 This is a Wpf project and you will need references to MapSuiteCore.dll and WpfDesktopEdition.dll to run it.

 ![Screenshot](https://github.com/ThinkGeo/CustomRotationProjectionSample-ForWpf/blob/master/ScreenShot.png)